 - Step 4: As long as the above are in order, I consider calibrating.
 But I check my current graph and ensure that my blood sugar has been stable for at least 30 minutes prior to calibration.

 - Step 5: Nearly 3-4 times per day I calibrate following the rules above.
 If a calibration is needed, but not optimal, I simply wait.
-Of course this is an inconvenience, but it is necessary.
+Of course this is an inconvenience, but it is necessary for accuracy.

 The most important thing to remember, is that accuracy can only happen when the CGM is calibrated correctly.
 This means, you shouldn’t have insulin on board, food swinging your blood sugars, or recent exercise.
 When arrows are present, representing a fast change in BG, a calibration is definitely not optimal.
 Your blood sugar should be stable, flat.